Bent Over Gorilla Rows

 I like to do a gorilla row with alternating arms.

-- To get set up, place your kettlebells or dumbbells slightly narrower than hip-width apart on the ground with the handles parallel to your feet.
+1. To get set up, place your kettlebells or dumbbells slightly narrower than hip-width apart on the ground with the handles parallel to your feet.

-- Stand with your feet shoulder-width apart just behind the weights.
+2. Stand with your feet shoulder-width apart just behind the weights.

-- Begin the movement by bending your knees slightly and hinging forward from your hips.
+3. Begin the movement by bending your knees slightly and hinging forward from your hips.

-**Julie’s Tip – While hinging forward at your hips, keep that core nice and firm, with a flat lower back.
-This should be similar to a deadlift stance and your shoulders should be square and facing forward.- Place your hands on the weight handles and with one side, raise the weight to your side in a rowing motion.
+4. Place your hands on the weight handles and with one side, raise the weight to your side in a rowing motion.
 Keeping the lifting side elbow close to your body, concentrate on squeezing the shoulder blades together during the movement.

-** Julie’s Tip – At the top of the row, give your shoulder blades an extra squeeze and hold the movement for a moment **- Slowly and with control return the weight to the ground and alternate lifting the weight on the other side with the opposite arm.
+** Julie’s Tip – At the top of the row, give your shoulder blades an extra squeeze and hold the movement for a moment **

-Gorilla Rows – Photo Illustration
+Gorilla Row Exercise – Photo Illustration

 What equipment do I need to do Gorilla Rows?